Visitors may come to CERN:

 Each application may include up to 10 persons.
-Several applications can be made in the event of a larger visit, it is recommended to create an event in Indico and follow the procedure.
+In the case of a larger visit, it is recommended to create an event in Indico and follow the procedure.

 Applications for visitor cards valid for a period of more than two days will be examined individually by the head of security.

-When the application has been approved by the Reception and Access Control Service, confirmation, along with the visitor card itself, is sent to the requestor and the guarantor, who are then responsible for forwarding the information to the visitor(s) concerned.
+When the application has been approved by the Reception and Access Control Service and all the data collected, the confirmation code of the visit is sent to the requestor and the guarantor, who are then responsible for forwarding the information to the visitor(s) concerned.
 If the requestor provided the e-mail addresses of the visitor(s) in the application, they will also receive this confirmation.
 It is important to note that the requestor and the guarantor are responsible for informing the visitor(s) of the procedure to be followed and for sending them the visitor card(s).